 Hundreds killed in explosion at a crowded Gaza hospital

 Palestinian health officials say hundreds of people have been killed in an explosion at a crowded Gaza hospital.
-The cause of the explosion has not yet been confirmed.
+The cause of the explosion has not yet been confirmed, with Palestinian authorities accusing Israel and Israel saying a Palestinian militant group was responsible.

-It comes as Israel and Hamas trade airstrikes and rocket fire and mediators press for an agreement to allow aid to enter the Gaza Strip and refugees with foreign passports out of the enclave.
+It comes as Israel and Hamas trade airstrikes and rocket fire and mediators press for an agreement to allow aid to enter the Gaza Strip and refugees with foreign passports to leave the enclave.

+Palestinian health officials said most of the victims of the explosion were women and children.
+Arabic news channels broadcast grim footage of the catastrophic aftermath, showing grieving parents holding their children.

 WHO Director-General Tedros Adhanom Ghebreyesus posted on X, formerly known as Twitter, that the organization "strongly condemns the attack on Al Ahili Arab Hospital in north Gaza.
 Early reports indicate hundreds of deaths and injuries.
 We call for the immediate protection of civilians and health care, and for the evacuation orders to be reversed."

+Arab governments blame Israel for the hospital explosion, Israel says a militant group is to blame

+Palestinian authorities, along with Arab governments including Egypt, Saudi Arabia and the United Arab Emirates, accused Israel of bombing the Al-Ahli Baptist Hospital in Gaza.

-In a statement to NPR, the Israel Defense Forces said they consider a hospital a sensitive building and not an IDF target.
-The organization said it's investigating the source of the attack.
+But in a statement to NPR, the Israel Defense Forces said it considers a hospital a sensitive building and not an IDF target.

+In an official statement, the IDF put the blame of the hospital blast on another militant group, smaller than Hamas, called the Palestinian Islamic Jihad.

+"The hospital was hit as a result of a failed rocket launched by the Islamic Jihad terrorist organization," IDF Spokesperson Rear Admiral Daniel Hagari said.
+"The terrorist organizations within the Gaza Strip fire indiscriminately toward Israel.
+Since the beginning of the war, approximately 450 rockets launched toward Israel have fallen within Gaza, endangering and harming the lives of Gazan residents."

-Before news of the explosion at the hospital at about 5:30 p.m. local time, the Palestinian Health Ministry said that the death toll in Gaza Strip numbered around 3,000 and more than 12,500 wounded.
+Before news of the explosion at the hospital, the Palestinian Health Ministry said that the death toll in Gaza Strip numbered around 3,000 and more than 12,500 wounded.
 It's expected that the incident at the hospital will increase these numbers.

 In the West Bank, 61 people are dead and more than 1,250 injured.